Northern Mountain Parks

 Only two Costa Rica locations are really good places for trying to see the Tody Motmot which has a very limited range in Costa Rica.
 One is at the lower trail of Rincon de la Vieja National Park (where I saw it) and the other is in the Heliconias Lodge area (where it is seen more often, but where I have twice missed it).

-In Rincon de la Vieja National Park, the lower trail (fairly easy hiking) provided us with observations of Thicket Tinamou, Great Curassow, Lesser Ground-Cuckoo (in scrub habitat), Long-tailed Manakin, Elegant Trogon, Pale-billed Woodpecker, Ruddy Woodcreeper, Northern Barred Woodcreeper, Bright-rumped Attila, Rufous-capped Warbler, Red-crowned Ant-Tanager, and Gray-headed Tanager.
+In Rincon de la Vieja National Park, the lower trail (fairly easy hiking) provided us with observations of Thicket Tinamou, Great Curassow, Lesser Ground-Cuckoo (in scrub habitat), Long-tailed Manakin, Elegant Trogon, Pale-billed Woodpecker, Ruddy Woodcreeper, Northern Barred Woodcreeper, Bright-rumped Attila, Chestnut-capped Warbler, Red-crowned Ant-Tanager, and Gray-headed Tanager.